jashwanthnandyala/Hospital_management_system/PROJECT_DOCUMENTATION.md

 ## 1. Project Overview

-The **Hospital Management System (HMS)** is a full-featured REST API backend built using **Spring Boot 4.0.4** and **Java 21**.
+The **Hospital Management System (HMS)** is a REST API backend built using **Spring Boot 4.0.4** and **Java 21**.
 It manages the end-to-end lifecycle of hospital operations including user registration & authentication, doctor onboarding with admin approval workflows, patient record management, appointment scheduling with availability checks, medical records, follow-ups, and billing with invoice generation and payment processing.

 ### Key Highlights